SoerenBusse/kea-static-domain-hook/README.md

 **The hook is currently only implemented for IPv4 yet.
 An update for IPv6 will follow**

 ## Build
-This repository contains a prebuild version for x86_64 and some Kea versions as a release.

-For different platforms or versions you've to compile the hook on your own.
 You need to install the following requirements.
 The `isc-kea-dev` package can be installed from the Kea Repository as described here: https://kea.readthedocs.io/en/latest/arm/install.html
 ```
 apt-get install cmake make g++ libboost-dev isc-kea-dev
 ```